Goals of the ‘Landscape Management with Respect to Global Change’ activity

 - The book entitled ‘Landscape and people’ has been compiled and released in the series ‘Průhledy’ [‘Vistas’] published by the Academia publishing house.
 On nearly 160 pages, around 70 authors from 19 institutions present landscape-related topics from different points of view and explore it from its basic components to the level of landscape management and planning.

-- The website (nasekrajina.eu) has been set up, along with the Platform for Landscape Facebook page, to inform about the project’s goals, implementation and outputs.
+- The website (nasekrajina.local) has been set up, along with the Platform for Landscape Facebook page, to inform about the project’s goals, implementation and outputs.

 - A bilingual travelling exhibition dealing with the land use changes in the Czech Republic has been created.
 It highlights the pressing aspects of our relationship to the land and the way we farm it.
 The exhibition was co-founded by the Biology Centre and Institute of Botany of the Czech Academy of Sciences and has so far been viewed by visitors in nine cities.